Yubico/webauthn-sign-kem-extensions/README.md

     }
     ````

- 1. Store `(credentialId, P, keyHandle, newUsage)` as a public key in the relevant user account.
+ 1. Store `(credentialId, P, keyHandle, op)` as a public key in the relevant user account.

 [arkg]: https://doi.org/10.1145/3372297.3417292